Obituary of Leonard Bernstein

 New York, NY 10014, audubon.org.
 Services will be held at 2 p.m., Thurs.
 Dec.
 12, at Temple Beth El, 3055 Porter Gulch Road, Aptos, CA 95003, followed by a burial service at Beit Olam Cemetery, 550 Old San Jose Rd., Soquel, CA 95073, and a gathering at his home.

-To send flowers to the family of Leonard Bernstein, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Leonard Bernstein, please visit Tribute Store